The Ultimate 10-Day Uzbekistan Itinerary: A Complete Travel Guide

 carpets in souvenir stores inside bazaar in bukhara

-Top Tip: For that reason, I recommend withdrawing cash at the airport when you arrive and to always have more cash on you than you need, just in case.
-You can find the exchange rate at the airport here.
-I also found that the ATMs inside higher-end hotels and fancy restaurants work much better than the ones elsewhere in the cities.
+🔥 Top Tip: Withdraw cash at the airport when you arrive and be sure to have more cash on you than you need, just in case.
+I also found that ATMs inside higher-end hotels and fancy restaurants work much better than the ones elsewhere in the cities.

 stack of cash money uzbek som on red table